sim-1one/OpenAI-CoreIntegration/README.md

 ## Contributing

-Microsoft VBD OpenAI-CoreIntegration is designed to offer customers customizable solutions that leverage the power of Microsoft's Logic Apps and the advanced AI capabilities of OpenAI.
+Microsoft VBD Azure AI for Operation Framework is designed to offer customers customizable solutions that leverage the power of Microsoft's Logic Apps and the advanced AI capabilities of OpenAI.
 This versatile Business Development Framework enables seamless integration with a variety of Microsoft services, including Azure ARC and Sentinel, enhancing security, scalability, and operational efficiency.
 Through this platform, users can create robust, intelligent applications capable of dynamically responding to evolving business and security needs.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or